Product Description

 Here is the fascinating story of the Spanish Armada, brought to life in this well-researched and richly illustrated book.
 Written in an accessible style and full of new revelations, this thought-provoking book is essential to gain a new perspective on the intriguing story of the Spanish Armada of 1588, one of history’s most famous events.

-BRAND NEW - DUE FOR PUBLICATION ON OR AFTER 5TH SEPT 2024
+BRAND NEW - 5TH SEPT 2024

 ( Published outside of Ireland as ‘The Surprising Survival of the Spanish Armada”)